Public Service News 11/24/2014

 PUBLIC SERVICE OPPORTUNITIES

-CCPS HAS A NEW WEBSITE – FIND US ON THE WEB
+CCPS WEBSITE – FIND US ON THE WEB

-We are pleased to announce that the Carolina Center for Public Service has a new website (www.ccps.unc.edu)!
-This dynamic site combines all of the great information from the previous CCPS and APPLES sites and has many new features.
-You’ll be able to find all the latest information about the APPLES Service-Learning, Buckley Public Service Scholars, Faculty Engaged Scholars programs and details about Public Service Awards and fellowships.
-You will also be able to read the stories of Carolina students, faculty and staff who are making a difference.
-The Carolina Center for Public Service: Connecting Carolina and Communities – be sure to update your book marks.
-Thanks for checking out the new website; we hope you enjoy it!
+The Carolina Center for Public Service’s website (www.ccps.unc.edu) features the latest information about the APPLES Service-Learning, Buckley Public Service Scholars, and Faculty Engaged Scholars programs as well as details about Public Service Awards and Fellowships.
+You can also read stories of Carolina students, faculty and staff who are making a difference.
+The Carolina Center for Public Service: Connecting Carolina and Communities – be sure to bookmark the site.
 Learn more about what Carolina is doing in public service and engagement.
-Visit us online, or join us today on Facebook at Public Service and Engagement UNC Chapel Hill!
+Visit us online, or join us today on Facebook at Public Service and Engagement UNC Chapel Hill.

 UNC’S DISASTER RESPONSE

 The Carolina Center for Public Service (CCPS) publishes the Public Service News to keep students, faculty, staff and community members up-to-date on current public service resources, programs and volunteer opportunities.
 For more info on CCPS, please visit http://ccps.unc.edu.
 If you are involved in public service and would like to post an announcement, fill out our online request at http://ccps.unc.edu/news-events/public-service-news-listserv/next-weeks-listserv/.
 The deadline for inclusion is 5 p.m. on the Wednesday prior to Monday publication.
 The Public Service News is published only when class is in session, once per week during the academic year and bi-weekly during the summer sessions.
-To unsubscribe from this list, send an email to firstname.lastname@example.org with the command “unsubscribe publicservice” in the body of the message (leave the subject line blank).
+To unsubscribe, click here or, send a blank email to email@example.com.
+Thank you.
+Back to top